 IN THE POPULAR IMAGINATION Switzerland is a land of fancy cheese and chocolates, alpine idylls, and chalets galore.
-A nation with a robust direct democracy, strong universal healthcare, and an uncannily potent economy, it’s a political model for many casual observers.
-(There are literally posts on question forums like Quora asking whether Switzerland should be considered a functional utopia.)
+There are literally posts on question forums like Quora asking whether Switzerland should be considered a functional utopia.
 Offering up a little nature, a little culture, and a lot of comfort, it’s no wonder Switzerland’s a tourist darling, steadily siphoning off more American travelers every year.

 Yet below Switzerland’s shiny veneer, there’s an undercurrent of xenophobia that might make it a less than comfortable destination for at least one group of people: observant Muslims.
 Swiss Islamophobia predates the anti-migrant panic sweeping Europe today, and runs far deeper.
 And you’re probably equally likely to feel it as a Swiss Muslim or a just visitor.